mzazon/awesome-cloud-projects/aws/eks-app-mesh-microservices/eks-app-mesh-microservices.md

 ## Prerequisites

 1. AWS account with EKS, App Mesh, ECR, and associated service permissions
-2. AWS CLI v2 installed and configured (minimum version 2.0.38)
+2. AWS CLI v2 installed and configured (minimum version 2.15.0)
-3. kubectl client installed and configured
+3. kubectl client installed and configured (version 1.28+)
-4. eksctl CLI tool installed (version 0.100.0 or later)
+4. eksctl CLI tool installed (version 0.190.0 or later)
 5. Helm v3 installed for App Mesh controller deployment
 6. Docker installed for container image building
 7. Basic understanding of Kubernetes, service mesh concepts, and microservices architectures
-8. Estimated cost: $50-100 for a 4-hour session (EKS cluster, ALB, ECR storage)
+8. Estimated cost: $75-125 for a 4-hour session (EKS cluster, ALB, ECR storage, extended support)

-> **Note**: This advanced recipe requires solid understanding of Kubernetes networking, service mesh architecture, and container orchestration principles.
+> **Warning**: AWS App Mesh will reach end of support on September 30, 2026.
+This recipe is provided for educational purposes and existing implementations.
+Consider alternative service mesh solutions like Istio, Linkerd, or Amazon ECS Service Connect for new production deployments.

 ## Preparation